Agat (computer): Architecture and design

 The Agat was inspired primarily by the Apple II, though being largely different from it in design.
 A domestically produced "partitioned 588 series" CPU was used on early pre-production series, which simulated the MOS Technology 6502 microprocessor instruction set.
 While this permitted some degree of compatibility with the Apple, timing differences between the two CPUs rendered certain tasks (such as floppy disk access and sound generation) incompatible.
 Later models incorporated actual MOS 6502 CPUs which permitted a greater degree of interoperability between the two platforms.

 Early editions of the Agat came with a cassette tape reader and a keyboard, although later editions replaced the tape reader with a 5¼ inch floppy disk drive.
 The keyboard utilised the standard Russian keyboard layout, and offered a choice between either Cyrillic or Latin symbols.
 Earlier models had very limited upgradeability, but later models incorporated additional upgrade and peripheral slots to allow expansion.
 Other available peripherals included a printer, mouse, and memory upgrades.
-The display was provided through a 30 cm SECAM television, rather than a specialised computer monitor, that was connected to the rest of the machine through a 1 metre long cable.
+The display was provided through a 30 cm (11.8 inch) SECAM television, rather than a specialised computer monitor, that was connected to the rest of the machine through a 1 metre (3.3 feet) long cable.